 We meet most Wednesdays, 9am-10am US Central Time, on Zoom.
 This event is open to the public, and everyone is welcome to attend.
 The series is hosted by the Center for Informatics Research in Science and Scholarship (CIRSS) at the School of Information Sciences at the University of Illinois at Urbana-Champaign, and our Spring series is led by Yuanxi Fu and Timothy McPhillips .
 If you have any questions, please contact Janet Eke.

-Participate: To join a live session, follow the “Join Here” link for the current week below to access the iSchool event page for the talk.
-There click the “PARTICIPATE online” button to join the live Zoom session.
+Participate: To join a live talk, follow the “Join Here” link for the current week below to access the iSchool event page for the talk.
+From there, click the “PARTICIPATE online” button to join the live Zoom session.
 Recordings of past talks can be found via the “Recording” links below if available.

 Follow: To receive weekly updates on upcoming talks, subscribe to our CIRSS Seminars mailing list at https://lists.ischool.illinois.edu/lists/info/cirss-seminars.
 Subscribe to add events to your calendar via Google Calendar or Outlook.